navneetastaya/navneetastaya/README.md

 # 🚀 About Me

-Experienced in web design and development, I specialize in creating visually captivating and user-friendly websites.
-With proficiency in HTML, CSS, JavaScript, Bootstrap, and Figma, I ensure responsive and innovative designs tailored to user needs.
+Experienced in web development, I specialize in crafting visually captivating and user-friendly websites.
+With proficiency in HTML, CSS, JavaScript, and Bootstrap, I ensure responsive and innovative designs tailored to user needs.
+Leveraging tools like Figma for design collaboration, I bring projects to life with a keen eye for detail and functionality.
 Holding a Master's degree in Computer Applications (MCA), I am dedicated to delivering successful projects driven by a passion for excellence.
-My expertise in UI/UX design enables me to create engaging experiences that prioritize user satisfaction.
+My expertise lies in frontend development, focusing on implementing designs and optimizing user experiences.
 Currently seeking new opportunities, I am eager to collaborate on meaningful projects and contribute my skills to impactful initiatives.
-Let's connect and discuss how we can work together to bring your vision to life! 🌐💻🎨
+Let's connect and discuss how we can work together to bring your vision to life!
+🌐💻🎨